Golden Heart Photography Set To Capture Treasured Memories From New Studio

 For a limited-time, clients can take advantage of a 10% discount off creative fees for sessions booked at the studio by referencing the grand opening.

-Golden Heartï¿1⁄2s new studio enables her to better serve the communities of Hunterdon, Somerset, Warren and Mercer County in Central New Jersey and Bucks County in Pennsylvania.
+Golden Heart's new studio enables her to better serve the communities of Hunterdon, Somerset, Warren and Mercer County in Central New Jersey and Bucks County in Pennsylvania.

 The new location allows Anne the opportunity to provide sessions that are not weather-dependent and provides for light and airy lifestyle sessions to be done.
 Clients don't need to worry about their home being picture-perfect and all hair and makeup can be done at the studio before the session starts.

-Anne picked up photography at a very young age, but it wasnï¿1⁄2t until later in life, after the loss of her grandparents that she decided to change direction and focus on encompassing her grandparentsï¿1⁄2 philosophy of finding joy above anything else .
+Anne picked up photography at a very young age, but it wasn't until later in life, after the loss of her grandparents that she decided to change direction and focus on encompassing her grandparents' philosophy of finding joy above anything else .

 As a result, she changed her major from Marine Biology and began to study Photography at Drexel University in Philadelphia with a second major in Business Administration with a concentration in Marketing.